Today, I want to share with you 7 different types of investment income you can earn.

 Nowadays, photographers can earn royalties every time one of their pictures is used by another company or website.

 Other investments that can make royalty payments include operators of oil, gas, and mineral properties to owners of that land.
+Being a singer, songwriter, and generally-creative person, this is of great interest to me.

 A new and exciting method of sharing profits in an investment is through revenue sharing.
+Let me show you how it works.

 Keep an eye for these opportunities since they can generate a hefty income in a short time.